paulcorral93/osticket-prereqs/README.md

 </p>
 <p>
 25. Click the "..." box to select the right file from the PHP folder located at C:\.
+Select the PHP folder.
 </p>
 <br />